 This will be a project and paper-based course.
 The research project is the primary artifact of the course; the outcome of all projects will be a short research paper.
-Depending on the class size, the projects may be completed in groups of up to two.
+The project component will be flexible but will likely involve some programming/analysis.
+Depending on the class size, the projects may be completed in groups of up to three.
+Projects may be completed in groups of up to two.
 The intent of the project is to get students think about a research problem, identify a research question, investigate it and write it up.

 In this course, you will also be reading research papers and writing short response papers for each class in preparation, leading interactive paper discussion(s), and writing peer-reviews of papers.